Signaling of the New York City Subway: Other lines

 On July 25, 2022, it was announced that the MTA Board would vote on July 27 on an amendment to the 2020–2024 Capital Program.
 The amendment would postpone the Lexington Avenue Line and Astoria Line CBTC projects to the 2025–2029 Capital Program and use those funds to install CBTC on the Sixth Avenue Line.
 MTA officials said that lower peak ridership meant installing CBTC on the Lexington Avenue and Astoria Lines, which was aimed at increasing capacity, was less of a priority as those lines had newer signaling than on the Sixth Avenue Line, which has 80-year old signaling.
 Another factor in the delay has been delays by subway car manufacturers.
 Lexington Avenue Line CBTC is reliant on the proposed R262 subway car order, while Sixth Avenue Line CBTC could make use of existing trains and the under-construction R211 trains.
 With the postponement of the Lexington Avenue Line CBTC project, fewer R262 trains will be ordered.

-As part of the Sixth Avenue CBTC project, the Jay Street Interlocking will be reconstructed.
+As part of the construction of Phase 2 of the Second Avenue Subway, signaling on Phase 1 would be upgraded to CBTC.
+As part of the 2025–2029 Capital Program (announced in September 2024), the entirety of the Broadway, Rockaway, Nassau Street, and Astoria lines would be upgraded to CBTC.
+These projects would cost an estimated $5.4 billion and would upgrade signals on about 75 mi of track.
+No upgrades to lines in the Bronx were included in the 2025–2029 Capital Program.